bunup/bunup/docs/docs/guide/css.md

 When using the [exports plugin](/docs/plugins/exports), CSS entry points are automatically added to your package's exports field.

+Alternatively, you can use the [inject styles plugin](/docs/plugins/inject-styles) to automatically include CSS in your JavaScript bundle, eliminating the need for consumers to manually import CSS files.

 ## Browser Compatibility

 Bunup automatically handles browser compatibility by: